Michele Lepore-Hagan

-Michele Lepore-Hagan (born April 4, 1955) is the Representative of the 58th district of the Ohio House of Representatives.
-She defeated three other opponents in the Democratic primary to take the nomination.
-She is married to Bob Hagan, who served in the Ohio General Assembly for 28 years.
-When Bob Hagan was term-limited in 2014 from running for another term, Lepore-Hagan entered the race to succeed him.
+Michele Lepore-Hagan (born April 4, 1955) is an American politician and member of the Democratic Party who held a seat in the Ohio House of Representatives for the 58th District from 2015 to 2023.
+The spouse of longtime Ohio politician Bob Hagan, she succeeded her husband after he was term-limited.

+Career

-Prior to running for the seat, Lepore-Hagan worked for Youngstown State University as the Director for the university's performing arts series.
+Prior to running for the Ohio House of Representatives, Lepore-Hagan worked for Youngstown State University as the director for the university's performing arts series.
 She also lived in New York City for a time as an aspiring performer.
 She is a graduate of Ohio University.

-Lepore-Hagan was unopposed in the general election.
+Lepore-Hagan was unopposed in the general election in 2014, and won subsequent elections in 2016, 2018, and 2020.

-Controversy

 In 2020, a representative from the Youngstown-based African Education Party, claimed that Lepore-Hagan made racist remarks regarding House Bill 70.